azure-experience/az-arm-advance-templates/README.md

 :pushpin: **Key-pointer(s):**

-When you are trying to create identical copy of the az resources, **please dont declare a parameter or variable explicitly**, as it works well if the resource name is directly coded during its creation
+When you are trying to create identical copy of the az resources, **please dont declare a parameter or variable explicitly**, as it works well if the resource name is directly coded during its creation.

 **Command:**
 ```